 We’re here today with Carlos Castro-Gonzalez.
 Can you give us a background of Leuko?

-At the time, I had a personal experience with the issue, as one of my best friends from Madrid was undergoing chemotherapy at the time, so I was especially sensitive to that problem, and I could experience firsthand how worried he was about his white blood cell levels.
-That was a personal motivation for me to start working on this particular problem.
+At the time, I had a personal experience with the issue.
+One of my best friends from Madrid was undergoing chemotherapy, so I was susceptible to that problem.
+I could experience firsthand how worried he was about his white blood cell levels.
+So that was a personal motivation for me to start working on this particular problem.